 As I lay awake, I thought about Nekoy and the vampire dreams, wondering why he was never in them.
 Perhaps it was because I wasn't afraid of him.
 He made me feel safe.
 If he were in my nightmares, they probably wouldn't have been nightmares.
 I wondered what ever became of him.

-Intent on sleeping I slowed my breathing while continuing to think about Nekoy.
-I gradually saw him in my mind's eye.
-He sat on the floor with his back against the wall, talking.
+Intent on sleeping, I slowed my breathing while continuing to think about him.
+I saw him in my mind's eye.
+He was sitting on the floor with his back against the wall, talking.
 I was half dreaming, but still partly awake.
 I attempted to see him more clearly and to hear what he was saying.
 He slipped away from my vision, so I pushed myself to focus on him with more intensity.

 Then it got strange.
 An ambiguous energy stirred within me, and I felt awake in my dream and fully in control.
 Like whatever I wanted to see I would see; or whatever I wanted to do I could do.
 Testing my theory, I decided I was in the center of my classroom.
 At once, I was there.